sheldonhull/sheldonhull.hugo/content/blog/2013-07-24-shortcut-to-reference-examples,-syntax,-and-definitions-straight-from-ssms.md

 date: "2013-07-24T00:00:00Z"
 tags:
 - sql-server
-title: Shortcut to reference examples, syntax, and definitions straight from SSMS
+title: "Shortcut to reference examples, syntax, and definitions straight from SSMS"
+slug: "Shortcut to reference examples, syntax, and definitions straight from SSMS"
 ---

 I've never really used the F1 key for help files with most applications.
 I was surprised at the usefulness in SSMS I discovered today that uses scripting to actually get you MSDN articles relevant to your current selection in the query editor.